 Once late summer hits, expect to begin seeing visible snowcaps on mountain tops.

-Be prepared to carry a jacket when hiking in the back half of summer or early fall.
+Be prepared to carry a jacket when running in the back half of summer or early fall.

 If planning to pitch a tent at the lake front, take note temperatures can easily drop into the 20’s at night.